 Fuel (Combustion) | Gradual Breakdown |

 When your engine is operating, all these contaminants slowly break down the oil viscosity over time.
 The combustion by-products can slowly leak past valve guides, piston rings, and other seals which include acid particles, carbon, moisture, and partially burned fuel, which all contaminate the oil.
-When oxidation takes place as a result of your oil coming in contact with hot engine components, these contaminants are formed.
-Also, if your engine is using water and it mixes with the oil, rapid oil breakdown occurs.

-So there are naturally occurring contaminants that mix with the oil, and the buildup of contaminants and breakdown of the oil is what you should be concerned about, more so than oil type or brand.
 Regular servicing will reduce the breakdown damage and extend the lifespan of your engine.
 If your engine oil is clean, your Jeep will repay you with endless reliable miles with smiles.
 Just don’t forget to change the oil filter too!

 Best Oil for Jeep Wrangler

 The best oil for your Jeep Wrangler is clean oil.
-Irrespective of the type, may it be full synthetic or regular oil.
+Irrespective of the type of oil, it could be full synthetic or regular oil.
 What doesn’t or shouldn’t change is the oil replacement intervals.
-It doesn’t mean because you are using a more expensive, premium oil brand, you can now extend the interval of your oil changes.

 Sure, you can argue that synthetic oil, theoretically lasts longer than regular oil, however, synthetic oil still gets contaminated at the same rate as regular oil.
-With that being said, oil change intervals should be the same for conventional and synthetic motor oils because of the reasons stipulated above.

 Mopar recommends using six quarts of 5W-20 oil.
 Depending on your driving conditions (extreme heat/cold) you can also use 5W-30.

-What you’ll need For an Oil Change:
+What You’ll Need For An Oil Change:

 - 6 quarts of 5W-20 or 5W-30 (Weather Conditions Depending)